 Previous thought to be called the PS4 Neo, the PS4 Pro is Sony's upgraded PlayStation 4 - a PlayStation 4.5, if you like.
 The big news is it's got double the GPU power, which means it can drive games at 4K resolution, which should look very smart on your latest television.

 The size of the internal hard drive has also been upped to 1TB.
-Sony is keen to emphasise this is still part of the same console 'generation' though, and says it will play all existing PS4 titles (it's yet to give details on how transferring your existing games might work).
+Sony is keen to emphasise this is still part of the same console 'generation' though, and says it will play all existing PS4 titles.
+You'll also be able to transfer all your data from your vanilla PS4 onto the Pro (although this won't include certain discontinued titles such as the PT demo.
+Sad face).

-On the downside, it can't play Ultra HD Blu-rays, which is a shame if you wanted this as the centre of your entertainment universe.
+On the downside, it can't play Ultra HD Blu-rays (a issue the Xbox One S certainly doesn't have), which is a shame if you wanted this as the centre of your entertainment universe.
+It's also a little too bulky in size, but these are small concessions considering the upgrade PS4 Pro represents.

-Like the Xbox One S, High Dynamic Range (HDR) support will give colours a more natural and balanced look, but Sony says this is coming to all PS4 models via a software update in the near future - so you won't have to buy a PS4 Pro to be able to take advantage of it.
+Like the Xbox One S, High Dynamic Range (HDR) support will give colours a more natural and balanced look on PS4 Pro, but if you're still a vanilla PS4 there's no need to feel left out as Sony confirmed HDR is coming to all PS4 models via a software update in the near future.

 Xbox One S